Tschirnhaus-Weierstrass curves: Motivation and example

 \section{Motivation and example}

 We describe in detail the construction of the equation of an elliptic curve that arises from considering the dimensions of its Riemann-Roch spaces.
+In what follows, $k$ is an algebraically closed field of characteristic zero, $C$ is an algebraic curve over $k$ and $P$ is a place of $C$ (for example a smooth point on the curve).

-\begin{definition} Let $C$ be an algebraic curve and $P\in C$.
+\begin{definition} Let $C$ be an algebraic curve and $P\in C$ a place in it.
 For any non-negative integer $i$ we define $\mL(iP)$ as the vector space of all rational functions defined on $C$ that have a pole of order $\leq i$ at $P$ and no other poles.
-This is called a \emph{Riemann-Roch space} of $C$ (note that the usual concept of Riemann-Roch space is defined for divisors not only of the form $iP$). \end{definition}
+This is a particular instance of so called \emph{Riemann-Roch space} of $C$. \end{definition}

 \begin{example} Let $C$ be elliptic.
-Then $\mL(0)=\C$ and, by the Riemann-Roch theorem, for all $i\geq1$ and all $P\in C$, $\dim \mL(iP)=i$.
+Then $\mL(0)=k$ and, by the Riemann-Roch theorem, for all $i\geq1$ and all $P\in C$, $\dim \mL(iP)=i$.
 We will now write bases of these vector spaces.

-First $\mL(0)=\langle 1\rangle$.
+First $\mL(0)=\mL(P)=\langle 1\rangle$.
 Let $f$ be a rational function with a pole of order exactly two, then $\mL(2P)=\langle 1,f\rangle$.
 Similarly, let $g$ have a pole of order exactly three, then $\mL(3P)=\langle 1,f,g\rangle$.
-Notice that, as $\C(C)$ has transcendence degree one over $\C$, $f$ and $g$ are algebraically dependent.
+Notice that, as $k(C)$ has transcendence degree one over $k$, $f$ and $g$ are algebraically dependent.